Help Center/ Cloud Container Engine/ User Guide/ Observability/ Best Practices/ Monitoring Custom Metrics Using Cloud Native Cluster Monitoring

 3. Monitoring Custom Metrics

 Use the application image to deploy a workload in a cluster.
-Custom monitoring metrics are automatically reported to Prometheus.
+Custom metrics will be automatically reported to Prometheus.

 Prometheus Monitoring Data Collection